Frequently Asked Questions

 How many treatments do you need for permanent hair removal?

 That will vary on your particular hair type and skin type.
-Most eligible candidates will require 5-8 treatments and with us.
+Most eligible candidates will require 5-8 treatments and with us, you buy 5 and your 6th one is free!

 How do you treat sagging skin?

-Aging gracefully is our goal for everyone but we cannot turn back the clock, as they say!
-Treating the sagging skin, that comes with aging can be addressed by stimulating the skin to create natural collagen and elastin.
-Collagen and elastin production slow down severely with age; and harmful UV (ultraviolet) rays of the sun damage skin cells and break down the skin’s elasticity.
-As collagen and elastin break down in the skin and are not replenished by the body as readily, skin begins to sag.
+Aging gracefully is our goal for everyone but we cannot turn back the clock!
+That said, treating the sagging skin, that comes with aging can be addressed by stimulating the skin to create natural collagen and elastin.
+Collagen and elastin production slow down with age.
+Harmful UV (ultraviolet) rays of the sun damage skin cells and break down the skin's elasticity.
+As collagen breaks down in the skin and is not replenished by the body as readily, skin begins to sag.
+This is one of the leading factors in sagging skin.
 Sagging skin happens over time, therefore treating it is also going to take time.
-Most treatments offered at our clinic are done in series of 3 or more and include Traditional Microneedling, ScarletRF, Morpheus8, Evoke/Evolve and our exclusive CA Regeneration Protocol and Filler Facial Protocols.
+Treatments offered at our clinic will all need to be done in series of 3 or more and include ScarletRF, Evoke/Evolve and our exclusive CA Regeneration Protocol and Filler Facial Protocols.

-Stretch marks and scars are deformities of the skin structure and therefore not treated the same way as wrinkles.
+Stretchmarks and scars are deformities of the skin structure and therefore not treated the same way as wrinkles.
 The skin must be remodeled to repair the damaged areas.
-Treatments offered here to help correct these skin deformities include medical microneedling, ScarletRF & Morpheus8 microneedling, and PDO threads.
+Treatments offered here to help correct these skin deformities include medical microneedling, ScarletRF microneedling, and PDO threads.
 You will need a series of 6 or more of these treatments to achieve maximum results.

 How can I get rid of Melasma?

-Melasma is a skin condition characterized by brown or blue-gray patches on the skin.
-It’s often called the “mask of pregnancy” because it is typically activated by hormonal changes.
-It is common, harmless and usually fades on it own.
-However, in many women (and men), it only worsens over time.
+Melasma is a skin condition characterized by brown or blue-gray patches or freckle-like spots.
+It’s often called the “mask of pregnancy” because it is typically activated with hormonal changes.
+Melasma discoloration happens because of overproduction of the cells that make the color of your skin.
+It is common, harmless usually fades after a few months.
+However, in many women (and men though not as prevalent) it can be activated and only worsen over time.
 Unfortunately, this type of hyperpigmentation is the most difficult to treat.
 Photofacial/IPL treatments are contraindicated, as the pigment will improve dramatically for 2-4 weeks but will likely return even worse in 6-8 weeks.
-Our approach to treating Melasma is to try to address the underlying cause and provide a plan to minimize the discoloration, including the use of topical brighteners (in office skin care and prescription), microneedling treatments with stem cell therapy and Scarlet RF treatments for a brighter, more even skin color.
+Our approach to treating Melasma is to try to address the underlying cause and provide a plan to minimize the discoloration, including topical brighteners (in office skin care and prescription), microneedling treatments with stem cell therapy and Scarlet RF.

 Because medical microneedling consists of deeply penetrating the skin with needles and applying very specific topical agents, it should only be done by experienced and credentialed nurses, nurse practitioners and medical doctors.
-There are do-it-yourself versions of microneedling devices, however using them without a professional recommendation can be harmful to your skin, and should be no more than 0.5mm deep.
+There are do-it-yourself versions of microneedling devices, however using them without a professional recommendation can be harmful to your skin.

 The idea is that pinpricks from the procedure cause slight injury to the skin and that the skin healing process creates new collagen and elastin-rich tissue.
-This new skin tissue is, in turn, more even in tone and texture and behaves like more youthful skin.
+This new skin tissue is, in turn, more even in tone and texture.
 Collagen helps fill in and smooth out wrinkles.
-Most people get microneedling on the face, but it can also done on other parts of the body, such as your stomach, arms or thighs.
+Most people get microneedling on the face, but it can also done on other parts of the body, such as your stomach or thighs.

-What is the difference in traditional microneedling with rollers or pens and Scarlet RF or Morpheus8 microneedling?
+What is the difference in traditional microneedling and Scarlet RF microneedling?

-They both utilize “Collagen Induction Therapy”, tiny needles puncturing the skin to promote collagen and elastin formation to smooth the skin’s surface and firm the skin’s texture.
+They both utilize "Collagen Induction Therapy", tiny needles puncturing the skin to promote collagen and elastin formation to smooth the skin's surface and firm the skin's texture.
 Traditional microneedling uses the needling and added topical stem cells: growth factors and cytokines.
-ScarletRf & Morpheus8 use the needling with added radiofrequency energy for deep heating the tissue; therefore is more intense therapy for more dramatic results.
+ScarletRf uses the needling and added radiofrequency energy for added heating of the tissue; therefore is more intense therapy for more dramatic results.
 Both require pretreatment anesthesia, have minimal downtime and require specific post treatment skincare products.

-Chemical and Physical sunscreens.
-Chemical sunscreens are made of synthetic ingredients like oxybenzone and octinoxate (you’ll see these listed in the “active ingredients” section at the top of the label).
+Chemical sunscreens are made of synthetic ingredients like oxybenzone and octinoxate (you'll see these listed in the "active ingredients" section at the top of the label).
 They work by sinking into the skin, absorbing harmful UVA and UVB rays, and converting them into heat.
-A physical sunscreen (also referred to as mineral sunscreen), uses either titanium dioxide, zinc oxide, or a combo of both to physically block the sun’s radiation by forming a barrier that sits on top of your skin and the UV rays literally bounce off of this barrier and do not penetrate the skin.
+A physical sunscreen (also referred to as mineral sunscreen), uses either titanium dioxide, zinc oxide, or a combo of both to physically block the sun's radiation by forming a barrier that sits on top of your skin and the UV rays literally bounce off of this barrier, so they can't penetrate the skin and cause damage and skin cancer.

 READ THE LABELS and choose a physical/mineral sunblock, regardless of the SPF for the best protection.